 When the project is completely finished, the mosaic will be framed and enclosed behind glass.

-Annetta Alexandridis is an associate professor in the Department of Classics.
+Annetta Alexandridis is an associate professor in the Departments of Classics and History of Art & Visual Studies.